0xPolygonMiden/miden-node/README.md

 ```

 which will generate `miden-node.toml` and `genesis.toml` files.
 The latter controls the accounts that the genesis block
-will be spawned with and by default includes a basic wallet account and a basic fungible faucet account.
-You can modify
+will be spawned with and by default includes a basic fungible faucet account.
+You can modify this file to add/remove
-this file to add/remove accounts as desired.
+accounts as desired.

 Next, bootstrap the chain by generating the genesis data: